AllenInstitute/AllenSDK/doc_template/index.rst

 The Allen SDK focuses on the Allen Brain Observatory, Cell Types Database, and Mouse Brain Connectivity Atlas.

 ..
 ATTENTION::
-    We will be dropping for py2 support in October 2019
+    We will be dropping for py2 support in October 2019, and any files with a py2 dependency (for example analysis files) will also be updated.

 .. image:: /_static/sdk_cam.png
    :align: right